SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 As Pinkie was done mixing the wet and dry ingredients, Rainbow put her first homemade pancake onto the done plate.

-Pinkie poured in three fourths a cup of milk into her mix, then mixing it for the last time.
+Pinkie poured in three fourths a cup of milk into her mix, then mixed it for the last time.

 Both ponies worked in silence for a bit, Pinkie mixed while Rainbow made pancake after pancake.